quarcs-lab/public-website2/content/portfolio/research-projects.md

 > A more detailed description of current projects, slides, and summaries are available at <https://quarcs-lab.org/research>

-- (A) The wealth of subnations: A view from outer space
+- (A) Measuring the wealth and health of subnations: A view from outer space

-- (B) Subnational inequality in human development in Latin America
+- (B) Modeling the wealth and health of subnations: A spatial econometric approach

-- (C) Regional development, growth, and inequality in Indonesia
+- (C) The quantitative geography of development, growth, and inequality

-- (D) Regional inequality and convergence in Thailand

-- (E) Spatiotemporal methods for regional inequality